 Bass Pro Shops is the nation's leading retailer of outdoor gear.
 It also is regarded as a master marketer for a unique shopping experience that blends goods and services with theater and entertainment-a trend in retailing called "destination development."
 This case covers each of the 4 Ps, which are introduced in this chapter.
-For more details see the Video Instructor's Manual on the Instructor's Resource CD or the Instructor side of the Online Learning Center (www.mhhe.com/fourps).
+For more details, see the Video Instructor's Manual on the Instructor Edition of the Online Learning Center (www.mhhe.com/fourps).